 Few people keep their money stuffed in a mattress – but if you’re in any doubt about bank accounts, here are some top reasons to open one:

 A bank account can help protect your money from theft.
-For example, unlike cash you can cancel or freeze your card if it’s stolen
+For example, unlike cash you can cancel your card or replace it if it’s stolen

 Most employers will want to pay your salary into a bank account

 A bank card can be a convenient way to pay for things (especially online).
 It also lets you access cash when you’re out and about

 A bank account can help improve your credit score in the long run, meaning you’ll find it easier to borrow money

 Bank accounts can help you save money, share your finances, and even earn interest or rewards